Calling is affected by a variety of hardware parameters as well as the browser settings of the system from which you are calling:

 It should work 😃

-If it still does not work,
+If it is still not working,

-Open the following link: https://networktest.twilio.com/.
+Navigate to the following address: https://networktest.twilio.com/.

 It should work 😃